mozilla-spidermonkey/jsparagus/js-quirks.md

 Yacc aside: This should seem a little outrageous at first, as `else` is hardly an operator.
 It helps if you understand what Yacc is doing.
 In LR parsers, this kind of ambiguity in the grammar manifests as a shift-reduce conflict.
-In this case, when we've already parsed `if ( Expression ) Statement` and are looking at `else`, it's unclear to Yacc whether to reduce the if-statement or shift `else`.
+In this case, when we’ve already parsed `if ( Expression ) Statement` and are looking at `else`, it’s unclear to Yacc whether to reduce the if-statement or shift `else`.
 Yacc does not offer a feature that lets us just say "always shift `else` here"; but there *is* a Yacc feature that lets us resolve shift-reduce conflicts in a